 Glen Rabenberg will bring his knowledge of animal science and apply it to the soil.
 Many of the same required nutritional ratios shared by humans, animals, and plants are reflected in the soil.

 Learn communication tips, ideas for a successful business model, and ways to maintain relationships through the succession planning process.
 Gain insight and share in the humor of Paige’s experiences surviving two farm family transitions.

 Just Okay, is Not Okay: Tips to Improve Your Grain Marketing Strategy

 10:30 a.m.
 Diamond 7

 Speaker: Heather Ramsey

-The goal of this workshop is to provide simple strategies that can add dollars & cents to a grain marketing strategy without creating loads of additional work or financial risk.
-We will tackle the types of marketing strategies that add flexibility & reduce risk, as well as what NOT to do if you are a farmer.
-We will do a short hands on sample selling exercise to hit home the points on basis, futures, emotional function of the market and timing.
+Learn simple strategies that add dollars & cents to a grain marketing strategy without creating loads of additional work or financial risk.
+We will tackle the types of marketing strategies that add flexibility & reduce risk, as well as what NOT to do through a short hands-on selling exercise on basis, futures, emotional function of the market, and timing.

 One Row at a Time: Fighting Farm Stress

 Speakers: Dr. Katie Revels, Hannah Guenther, Beth Reynolds-Lewis

 This workshop will help participants understand how our bodies and brains fuel the stress response as we encounter conditions and situations common in agriculture; how that response can spin out of control; and the ‘throttles’ we can find and use to turn down the stress response and regain control.
 This session will be a panel setup, so bring any questions you might have!